Skip to main content

 During law school, she served as the Symposium Editor for the South Carolina Journal of International Law and Business, a peer mentor for the Student Bar Association, and was a member of Women in Law.

 Her first summer, she clerked for the National Advocacy Center in Columbia, where U.S. attorneys from across the country come to do training.
-The summer following her second year of law school, she clerked for the law firm of Rosen Hagood/node/367 – and found where she felt she belonged.
+The summer following her second year of law school, she clerked for the law firm of Rosen Hagood – and found where she felt she belonged.

 2024 July 16 - Weekly Member Feature - Mary Harriet Moore - Grandmothers